 So I did, and it was one of the greatest shows I’ve ever seen.

-Bill would captivate those bar crowds, playing whole sets of original songs.
-His method was to intersperse comic monologues that were ferocious, smart, nasty, insightful and passionately local with songs that were about the kinds of folks who were listening — and who had never heard anyone actually sing about their lives and problems.
-He wrote about dead-end lives in New England mill towns, from the inside, with infinite empathy, moments of wary optimism, and a lot of dogged fatalism.
-(For example, “Oil Money,” or “Soldier’s Pay.”)
+Bill would mesmerize those bar crowds, playing whole sets of original songs.
+His method was to intersperse comic monologues that were ferocious, smart, nasty, insightful and passionately local with songs that were about the kinds of folks who were listening — and who had never heard anyone actually sing about their world.
+He wrote about dead-end lives in New England mill towns from the inside, with infinite empathy, moments of wary optimism, and a lot of dogged fatalism.
+(Along with this song, check out “Oil Money” and “Soldier’s Pay.”)
 He once told me that bar owners loved him, because his sad songs made the guys switch from beer to whiskey and his perky songs gave them the energy to get up and order another.

 The perky songs tended to be equally inside and local, for instance “My Baby and Me“: